 An occurrence as for example something that fell in the dream everything rattling with an earthquake and shattered in your room, such as a glass water next to your bed and on waking up it is still there.
 It will be.
 Of things such as meeting someone for example a friend sharing dreams and independently confirmed by both parties.
 Or you might have access to some “secret information” that cannot be otherwise explained.

 One may expect to wake up with physical bodily harm as is typical in horror movies.
-This would be the most convincing evidence but it could easily be deceptive and fraudulent.
+This would be the most convincing evidence but it could easily be fraudulent and deception.

 It is a lot easier to confirm and to test it for yourself.
 All these dreams are glaringly logically flawed and I personally don't need convincing.
 One shouldn't even have to write down the dreams but I'd say it's still a good idea I don't think it can do harm.

-I do admit my reasoning has not been totally objective and that I don't have much knowledge to work from apart from personal experience, but I have tried my best to be unbiased and to treat the subject in a logical and sober manner.
+Admittedly my reasoning has not been totally objective.
+I don't have much knowledge to work on apart from personal experience, but I have tried my best to be unbiased and to treat the subject in a logical and sober manner.

 Even so the actual content of a dream certainly is not meaningless although I firmly believe it belongs in the realm of psychology rather than psychiatry.
 One shouldn't try to heal the problem with medicine it would just be treating the symptoms and not the cause and could make things worse in the long run.